mattsn0222/Self-Driving-Car/README.md

    details below), but we
    also had to do several hours of hand-labeling.
 Altogether we accumulated over 1600 labeled images, which was sufficient to get fairly robust training results.
-The performance of the model never reached 100%, but when
-    averaging 2 out of 3 detections the results were practically perfect.
+The performance of the model never reached 100%, but we got to the point where the network was making a mistake on only 2 or 3 images out of the roughly 2000 images in the ROSbag.

 ![][image9]